sboesebeck/morphium/docs/test-runner.md

 ./runtests.sh --morphiumserver-local --start-morphiumserver-local --keep-morphiumserver-local --parallel 2 --restart
 ```

+When auto-start is used, MorphiumServer logs are written to `.morphiumserver-local/logs/`.

 If you want to skip specific categories (e.g. if you’re testing “MongoDB compatibility” only), add excludes explicitly:

 ```bash